lindenb/jvarkit/docs/VCFComposite.md

 ```
 Usage: vcfcomposite [options] Files
   Options:
+    --filter
+      [20180718] set FILTER for the variants that are not part of a composite
+      mutation.
+      Default: NOT_COMPOSITE
     -gf, --genotype-filter
       A Java EXpression Language (JEXL) expressions to filter a genotye in a
       VCF.
 Empty string will accept all genotypes.
 Expression returning a TRUE